 The Wadi Foquin village council received word that work on road improvements would begin in mid-July.
 The only problem is that the roads are located in Area C and USAID policy does not allow for road construction in Area C. We will have to wait and see what happens.

-Friends of Wadi Foquin will be hosting Ata Manasra and Adel Hroub from Wadi Foquin from July 26 to August 16.
+Friends of Wadi Foquin is hosting Ata Manasra and Adel Hroub from Wadi Foquin from July 26 to August 16.
 Ata is the coordinator of the Narjes Community Development Program, and Adel is the youth coordinator for the project.
-The purpose of their trip will be to educate and update people on the situation in Wadi Foquin as well as to raise funds for community projects.
-We are looking for hosts and venues for their visit.
-If you are interested, please contact Rev. Michael Yoshii.
+They will provide us with updates on the challenges of Palestinian life in the village and larger West Bank as well as community development projects that need our support.
+For an itinerary of their speaking dates, please click here.

 Below, top photo: Ata Manasra (right) with Janet Lahr Lewis, former United Methodist missionary to Israel and Palestine.
 They often co-lead tours of the Holy Land that include visits to Wadi Foquin.
 Bottom photo: Adel Hroub (far left) with graduates of a first aid course offered to Wadi Foquin youth through the community development program.